alexchoi330/Bank-Stock-Account/README.md

 ------------------------------------------------------------------------------------
 Instructions for Grader

+-Press load to start the project, if there was no existing account, it will create a new account.

 -You can generate the first required event by adding stocks to list of stocks and display it

 -You can generate the second required event by depositing/withdrawing from account and display it